vintasoftware/django-zombodb/example/README.md

 ### Notes:
 - `django_zombodb` Postgres user needs to be a `SUPERUSER` for activating the `zombodb` extension on the newly created database.
 This is handled by the operation `django_zombodb.operations.ZomboDBExtension()` on the `0002` migration.
 If you wish you can `ALTER ROLE django_zombodb NOSUPERUSER` after running the migrations.
 - `ZOMBODB_ELASTICSEARCH_URL` on settings.py defines your Elasticsearch URL.
+It's set to `http://localhost:9200/`.
 Change it if necessary.